Van Life With Your Dog: The Complete 2026 Guide

 Feeding:

-- Collapsible silicone bowls (2 for water, 1 for food)
+- Collapsible silicone bowls (two for water, one for food)

 - Water bottle with bowl attachment for hikes